-This section should be read with the attached 2018/2019 approved Annual Budget of the municipality.
+This section should be read with the 2019/2020 approved budget of the municipality.
 It must also be read with the Section F of this document that talks to the Financial Plan of uThukela district municipality.
 The municipality has ensured that the finances of the municipality are managed, utilized and accounted for in a professional manner.
 It is for this reason that UTDM has established a well-resourced Treasury and Financial Services Department to ensure that the objectives of UTDM are not compromised.
 The Accounting Officer is accountable for the finances of the Council.
 The Chief Finance Officer is a Section 57 employee, who is responsible for the running of the department, producing expenditure reports, allocating budgets for all KPA's and responding to audit queries in compliance with the Municipal Finance Management Act No 56 of 2003 (MFMA).

 3.6.1.1 CAPABILITY OF THE MUNICIPALITY TO EXECUTE CAPITAL PROJECTS uThukela District Municipality within Water, Sanitation and Technical services department has established Project Management Unit which exclusively plan, implement and manage capital projects.
-This Unit is relatively well resourced with staff component consisting of the General Manager; two PMU Managers; Manager Water services operation, Area Engineers, Three Senior Technicians, Quantity surveyor and one administrative assistant.
+This Unit is relatively well resourced with staff component consisting of the General Manager; PMU Manager; Manager Water services operation, Area Engineers, Three Senior Technicians, Quantity surveyor and one administrative assistant.

-The approved 2018/2019 organogram/structure displays that there are proposed positions to beef up the department so that the operations are not affected and the service delivery objective is met.
+Some of the positions that were displayed in 2018/2019 structure were filled to ensure that the operations are not affected and the service delivery objective is met.
 In dealing with the skills shortage such as project management, the municipality is utilizing the services of the Municipal Infrastructure Support Agent (MISA).
 The mandate of MISA in uThukela is to support the uThukela district municipality to conduct effective infrastructure planning to achieve sustainable service delivery and also to assist with the implementation of infrastructure projects as determined by the municipal Integrated Development Plans (IDP).